Your garage deserves better than an ugly concrete floor. But what type of garage floor coating is best for you?

 Once you’ve removed as much oil and grime as possible, it’s time to rent or borrow a power washer and blast away any remaining surface-level gunk.
 After that, it’s time to squeegee or clean-sweep all of the water out of the garage, and wait for the flooring to dry completely.
 Buffing is optional but recommended.

 In most cases, it takes multiple coats to achieve the desired durability from an epoxy coating.
 This means applying a single layer of epoxy resin or epoxy-based paint, then waiting 24 hours before applying the second layer.
 And after the second layer is applied, you may need to wait a full two days before accessing your new, beautiful garage floor.

-Even though this process is time-consuming and requires quite a lot of preparation and cleaning, it would take just as long for a professional service to achieve the same results.
+This is a very time-consuming process that requires quite a lot of preparation and cleaning.
+However it would take just as long for a professional service to achieve the same results.
 Consequently, coating your garage floor with epoxy is a fairly simple and totally doable home project.

 Though there are so many types of floor coatings to choose from and it can seem hard to pick the one that’s right for your garage.

 Now that you’re familiar with choices and their differences, you’re better prepared to choose the one that works best for you.

 One final note: Consider how easy or expensive it is to apply your garage floor coating, and how long it’s supposed to last.
 After all, you probably don’t want to spend a week applying a coating that will dissipate in a few months.

 Still, your personal preferences will play a large role in choosing a flooring.
 It’s important to have an idea what you want your garage to look like and choose a floor coating that fits that vision.